JesseMcMahon/barstool-project-client/README.md

 ### `npm start`

-#### Note: Server must be running since the app makes a request to the api upon rendering
+#### Note: Server must already be running since the app makes a request to the api upon rendering